 There is a various selection of wines as well which include Souma (local raki) and wine mainly Manolis Moraitis (local wine brand).

 Best Things to Do in Paros, Greece

 Do a Winery Tour – If you like drinking wine, then a winery tour and wine tasting should be first on your list.
 Paros produces lovely wines, red, white, and rose.

 There are many wineries around the island, but Moraitis Winery in Naoussa is a popular one to visit.
 They also have some light meals and snacks to go with your wine and overall you will have a wonderful experience. – Check the best tours in Paros

 Go for Water Sports – Golden Beach located a little further down from Piso Livadi is the most active beach on Paros Island and is well known for its watersports.
 You can rent surfboards, wakeboards, stand up paddle boards or kayaks and go off on your adventure.
 The rental shops are right on the beach along with some awesome restaurants and other curio shops. – Check the best activities in Paros

 Beach Hopping – Paros is full of exotic beaches, so tour some of the popular beaches like Kolymbithres, Santa Maria, Piperi, Krios, Agios Fokas, Ambelas, Livadia, and Monastiri which are located towards the northern half of Paros.
 Some popular ones in the southern half include Parasporos, Pounta, Golden Beach, Aliki, Logaras, Delfini, Messada, and Platia Ammos.

 Latest Blog Posts about Paros, Greece:

-12 Things To Do in Paros, Greece If Mykonos is considered to be the party island on the ...
+A travel guide to Paros island, Greece including the best beaches, best food and hotels If Mykonos is considered to be the party island on …